ros/catkin/doc/user_guide/getting_started.rst

 .. note:: You need to run this command every time you add or remove packages from your workspace, change manifests or CMakeLists.txt.

-Important for you are the `Makefile` and the `develspace`.
+Important for you are the `Makefile` and the `devel` folder.

 The `Makefile` allows you to run the command `make` in the build folder, which will build all the projects in src (currently None).
-The `develspace` folder contains files you can use to work with the build results as if they had already been installed.
+The `devel` folder contains files you can use to work with the build results as if they had already been installed.

 .. note:: This is an important feature of catkin.
 Without catkin, you would need to run `make install` after each time you run `make`, and manage another location with the install results.

-To use the `develspace`, your environment needs to be set up, that means several variables like PATH, PYTHONPATH, etc. need to also point to the folder `~/groovy_overlay/build/develspace`.
-This is achieved by files that the CMake command generated in `develspace`.
+To use the `devel` folder, your environment needs to be set up, that means several variables like PATH, PYTHONPATH, etc. need to also point to the folder `~/groovy_overlay/build/devel`.
+This is achieved by files that the CMake command generated in `devel`.
 You can set up your environment by calling::

-   $ source ~/groovy_overlay/build/develspace/setup.bash
+   $ source ~/groovy_overlay/build/devel/setup.bash

 You can add this command to your .bashrc if you want it to be executed every time you open a shell.